• Home |

 Why We Chose It

-Utilizing a suppressor allows hunters to engage multiple feral hogs at the same time without alerting the herd to your presence.
-Many hunters recall that the loudest noise they here when using these hunting rounds is the bolt slamming home on their AR-15 carbine and the bullet impacting the hog.
-They are THAT quiet with a silencer!
+Utilizing a suppressor allows a hunter to engage multiple feral hogs at the same time without alerting the herd to their presence.
+Fire this ammo in an AR with a suppressor, and operation will be so quiet that you'll hear the bolt slamming home and the bullet slamming into the hog.
+That's silent and deadly, hombre.

-However, if you want an extremely quiet shooting experience or simply prefer hunting with subsonic ammo, you can’t beat Hornady Subsonic 190 gr Sub-X!
+If you want an extremely quiet shooting experience (or simply prefer hunting with subsonic ammo), you can’t beat Hornady Subsonic 190 grain Sub-X!

 Specs